gobbyo/kinetic-display/docs/assembly/backplateassembly.md

 ![backplateassembly-7](../img/backplateassembly/backplateassembly-7.webp)
 1. Using needlenose pliers, connect each of the motor's Dupont connector to their respective CW (white wire) and CCW (black wire) pins on the PCB.
 ![backplateassembly-8](../img/backplateassembly/backplateassembly-8.webp)
-1. Trim the 3 wires that come with the DHT22 to a suitable size, then connect the Dupont connections to the appropriate sensor pins.
+1. Trim the 3 wires that come with the DHT22 to a suitable length, then connect the Dupont connections to the appropriate sensor pins.
 Verify the wires connecting the `+ Data -` pins on the PCB are connected to the sensor's `+ Data -` pins.
 ![backplateassembly-9](../img/backplateassembly/backplateassembly-9.webp)
-1. Using an M1.7x8mm self tapping screw, mount the DHT22 as shown in the picture below.
+1. Using an M1.7x6mm self tapping screw, mount the DHT22 as shown in the picture below.
 ![backplateassembly-10](../img/backplateassembly/backplateassembly-10.webp)

 ## Install the Stand onto the Face